U.S. Environmental Footprint Factsheet

 • Significant energy savings could be realized by better insulating residential buildings to reduce the space heating and cooling loads, using energy efficient appliances, and using more efficient lighting in commercial buildings.

-• Commercial building average site energy intensity per square foot decreased 19% from 115,000 Btu/sqft in 1979 to 96,500 Btu/sqft in 2022.1,26
+• Commercial building average site energy intensity per square foot decreased 19% from 115,000 Btu/ft2 in 1979 to 96,500 Btu/ft2 in 2022.26 See the Commercial Buildings Factsheet.

-• The amount of developed U.S. land increased by 61% from 1982 to 2017, making up 6% of total U.S. surface area in 2017.27
+• Average energy consumption was 96,500 BTU/ft2 in 2022.1 The amount of developed land increased by 61% in the U.S. from 1982 to 2017, and was 6% of U.S. land area in 2017.27

 Image